ageis/jail2net/README.md

 jail2net
 =========
 Allows creation of a PBX to accept calls from prisoners and post their recorded messages on SoundCloud and Twitter.
+Makes the Bureau of Prisons really mad.

 ###Requirements:

-Asterisk, lame, Python, PHP, Bash, soundcloud-python, twitteroauth, a DID and SIP account
+Asterisk, lame, Python, PHP, Bash, soundcloud-python, twitteroauth, a DID number and SIP provider

 ###Instructions: